1965-08-21 USA Gemini 5

 Photo: Charles Conrad and Gordon Cooper explaining the concept of the Radar Evaluation Pod (REP).

-A Gemini 5 launch cover, postmarked at Cape Canaveral on August 21, 1965.
+A GT-5 launch cover from "Celestial", postmarked at Cape Canaveral on August 21, 1965, signed by Charles Conrad and Gordon Cooper.

 Photo: Technicians getting the Gemini 5 crew and their spacecraft ready for launch on August 21, 1965.